IzzyCarys/Community-Loan-Scheme-Database-Project/README.md

 This repository contains:

 * the mySQL project code for the database I have created for the final presentation.
-* a Powerpoint presentation that provides an overview of the functionality of the database
+* a Powerpoint presentation that provides an overview of the functionality of the database in PowerPoint and PDF formats

 You can contact me via email at isobelcarysolney@gmail.com